kabanero-io/kabanero-security/cli_backend_app/README.md

 ### Build using Maven

-As of commit [`9776648`](https://github.ibm.com/btiffany/kabasec/commit/977664862248e0067fabaa42f6344a95eebc0325), the project can be built with Maven.
-There are two ways to do this: from the command line or from Eclipse.
+There are two ways to build the project using Maven: from the command line or from Eclipse.

 #### Build from the command line